 Stu McGowan is an unrepentant car enthusiast, working off his carbon footprint by helping to make CarShare Vermont the best car-sharing organization in the U.S. He graduated from UVM Magna Cum Laude in 1986, married his pottery professor two weeks later, and hasn’t looked back since.
 He owned a video production and distribution company, The NoodleHead Network, for over 20 years, producing educational videos by kids, for kids.
 From there he began renovating and renting funky, brightly colored (like his hair) buildings in the Old North End, where he and his ever-growing family have lived for 22 years.
 Stu has been active in the PTO, served as Chair of the Burlington Schools Equity Task Force, and has volunteered as a Little League ump for the past 19 years.
 He’s a complete addict to wakeboarding, kiteboarding, and snowboarding.

-Andrew Savage is on the management team and serves as director of communications and public affairs at AllEarth Renewables, a Inc. 500 solar company based in Williston.
+Andrew Savage is the Chief Strategy Officer at AllEarth Renewables, a Inc. 500 solar company based in Williston.
 Previously, Andrew served as deputy chief of staff and legislative director for Vermont Congressman Peter Welch.
 Andrew received his bachelor’s degree from Middlebury College where he graduated summa cum laude.
 He was co-chair of Burlington Mayor-elect Miro Weinberger’s transition team and a former member of the Burlington Conservation Board.
-Andrew lives in Burlington with his wife Morgan, is an avid cyclist and washed-up Division I cross country skier, and umpires games at Center City Little League.
+He is also on the Board of the Solar Energy Industry Association (SEIA), the United Way of Chittenden County, and the Vermont Council on Rural Development.
+Andrew, who grew up in Calais, VT, lives in Burlington with his wife Morgan and daughter Isabelle, is an avid cyclist, a washed-up Division I cross country skier, and umpires games at Center City Little League.

 Mary Sullivan is the Communications Coordinator at Burlington Electric Department, a position she has held for 13 years.
 Before that she served in the Vermont House for 10 years, chairing the House Natural Resources Committee in her final term.
 She spent many years in Washington, D.C., both working for Sen. Leahy and working at The Washington Post.
 She also worked at newspapers in Sydney, Australia.
 She is a graduate of Trinity College of Vermont and has a master’s degree from Boston University’s College of Communications.